Luggage Buyer’s Guide 2020

 Brand Reputation and Warranty

 With so many luggage brands out there, it can be difficult to know which to trust with your hard-earned money.
-Take time to research luggage brands and check out real customer reviews.
+There are luggage for men and luggage for women so take time to research luggage brands and check out real customer reviews.
 This will help you get a better idea as to the quality of the products and the customer service offered as well.

 When shopping for luggage, it’s also a good idea to see if the company you’re considering offers any kind of warranty with their product.
 Buying luggage that comes with a warranty can give you added peace of mind and confidence.
 Just be sure to find out exactly what’s included in a luggage warranty versus what may not be included.
 For example, many companies will not warranty against damage done by baggage handlers at the airport.